AboutWebLLC/unofficial-updater2/README.md

 2. Stop the ColdFusion Server/process you are going to update
 3. Depending upon your system you might be able to double-click **Unofficial-Updater2.jar** to run it, otherwise it will need to be run from command line
  - **GUI Installer**
-      - java -jar Unofficial-Updater2.jar
+      - `java -jar Unofficial-Updater2.jar`
  - **Text Installer**
+      - `java -jar Unofficial-Updater2.jar text`
+ - **Text Installer run as cfusion user on Linux/UNIX**
-      - java -jar Unofficial-Updater2.jar text
+      - `su -s /bin/sh "cfusion" -c "java -jar Unofficial-Updater2.jar text"`

  - Once *Unofficial-Updater2-with-downloads.jar* is created, you can use that instead of *Unofficial-Updater2.jar*
 4. Walk through the screens putting the appropriate information
  - **Be sure to fill the directory locations correctly**, Unofficial Updater 2 will try to validate they are correct before letting you proceed to the next step
 5. Finish updater by pressing **Apply Updates**
-6. On OS X/Linux/Solaris verify (and possibly correct) ownership and permission of the files updated
+6. On OS X/Linux/UNIX verify (and possibly correct) ownership and permission of the files updated

 Please see the [Wiki: Using Updater 2](https://github.com/dcepler/unofficial-updater2/wiki/Using-Unofficial-Updater-2) for screenshots and walkthrough.